 Why are you using UPX?

-One of the trickier issue with Lazarus and Dephi before that is the large executable size.
+One of the trickier issues with Lazarus and Delphi before that is the large executable size.
 To combat that, I make use of an executable compressor called UPX.
 This tool is provided with Free Pascal as well as widely available on the Internet.
-In the source directory you will find a file “compress.bat” that shows the command line I used to compress.
+In the source directory, you will find a file “compress.bat” that shows the command line I used to compress.
 If this causes issues for you with virus scanners and the like, decompressing should be trivial.